sramzi123/splunk-sysmon-detection-lab/docs/analysis-4625-baseline-vs-anomaly.md

 ![Burst of Credential Manager reads under my real account right before the failure](../screenshots/analysis-04-5379-correlation.png)

-Right before the 4625 failure landed, there was a burst of EventCode 5379 events, Credential Manager credential reads, tagged to my actual account, Shaza, milliseconds earlier.
-That is the closest thing to my real account showing up anywhere in this whole sequence.
-My best read is that typing the password triggers a check against cached credentials first, and when that comes back negative the actual logon failure still gets attributed to the machine account rather than to me.
-I want to be honest that I do not have solid documentation confirming that is exactly what is happening internally, it is my interpretation of the timing, not a confirmed mechanism.
+Looking at the full sequence, I initially thought the Shaza reads were the closest thing to the failure and almost wrote it up that way.
+Looking at the actual timestamps more carefully, that is not quite right.
+The Shaza events land around 15:47:35.116 to 35.119, roughly a second and a half before the failure.
+The events sitting immediately next to the failure itself, at 15:47:36.591 through 36.593, are all still tagged to the machine account.
+So even on this closer look, my real account shows up somewhere in the same short window, but it is not the thing directly adjacent to the failure.
+I do not have a clean, confirmed link between the two, and I would rather say that plainly than round it up into a tidier finding than the data actually supports.

-What I can say for certain is the observed result: two separate tests, PIN and password, both produced a 4625 failure that never resolved to my real username.
-That is a stronger and more complete finding than the PIN test alone gave me.
+What I can say for certain is the observed result: two separate tests, PIN and password, both produced a 4625 failure that never resolved to my real username, and neither test gave me a fully attributable link between my account and the failure itself.

 ## What this actually taught me